III — Information Services Group, Inc.

 - Q4 Revenue: $61.2 million, up 6% year-over-year, at the top end of guidance.

-- Adjusted EBITDA: $8.1 million, up 24% from $6.5 million in Q4 2024, with an EBITDA margin of 13.2% (up 189 basis points).
+- Adjusted EBITDA: $8.1 million, a 24% increase from the prior year, with an EBITDA margin of 13.2%, up nearly 200 basis points.

-- Full Year Revenue: $245 million, up 7%, with adjusted EBITDA of $32 million (up 28%).
+- Full Year Revenue: $245 million, up 7%, with adjusted EBITDA exceeding $32 million, up 28%.

-- Operating Cash Flow: $29 million for the year, up 46% year-over-year.
+- Operating Cash Flow: $29 million for the year, up 46%.

 2. Strategic Updates and Business Highlights

-- ISG Tango: The platform now manages over $25 billion in total contract value, with significant growth in mid-market client engagement.
+- ISG Tango: The platform now manages over $25 billion in total contract value, with significant growth in mid-market engagement.

 3. Forward Guidance and Outlook